ptupitsyn/ptupitsyn.github.io/_posts/2025-10-29-Testing-Client-Protocol-In-Apache-Ignite-Net-3.md

 ---
 layout: post
-title: How we test client connection failure modes in Apache Ignite.NET
+title: How we test client protocol in Apache Ignite.NET
 ---

-Network failures and connection issues are inevitable in distributed systems.
+Client drivers for distributed systems are much more complicated than traditional database drivers.
-Ignite client drivers are designed to handle all kinds of failures gracefully, but how do we test that?
+They need to handle data partitioning, cluster topology changes, failover scenarios, and inevitable network issues.

-In this post, we'll explore two approaches we use to write integration tests for connection failure modes in the Apache Ignite.NET client.
+In this post, we'll explore two approaches we use to write integration tests for the Apache Ignite.NET client.

 # Proxy Server